 Text: J. Preece, Y. Rogers, & H. Sharp.
 Interaction Design: Beyond Human-Computer Interaction (4th edition).
 Wiley & Sons, 2015.
-Students can access a compatible online version of this book (3rd edition) through the GMU Library at no cost - http://magik.gmu.edu/cgibin/Pwebrecon.cgi?BBID=2941995.
+Students can access a compatible online version of this book (3rd edition) through the GMU Library at no cost - http://magik.gmu.edu/cgi-bin/Pwebrecon.cgi?BBID=2941995.
 The online version cannot be downloaded to e-readers.
 I will identify the minor differences between the versions.

-Prerequisites: STAT 250, and IT 106 are prerequisites requiring a minimum grade of C; the prerequisites are enforced by the registration system.
-Students will be using hypothesis testing as well as the t-test and chi-square test learned in STAT 250.
+Prerequisites: STAT 250 (minimum grade of C) or STAT 344 (minimum grade of C) or STAT 346 (minimum grade of C) or MATH 351 (minimum grade of C); and IT 106 (minimum grade of C) or CS 112 (minimum grade of C).
+Students will be using hypothesis testing as well as the t-test and chi-square test.
 (Note: Students who receive credit for SYST 470 may not receive credit for this course.)